danderson00/socket/README.md

 # @x/socket

-Lightweight observable APIs over any socket
+Lightweight, reliable observable APIs over any socket

 `x/socket` allows you to expose APIs transparently over any transport medium that implements the `send(message)` and `on('message', callback)` functions, such as Websockets, WebWorkers, WebRTC connections, child processes, etc.
 [Observable](https://www.npmjs.com/package/@x/observable) return values are automatically kept in sync.

+Connections over unreliable networks will automatically be reconnected after disconnection.
 A middleware layer is provided to allow functions to be enhanced with concerns such as authentication or caching.
 For more complete control over the function invocation, powerful "features" can be implemented.

 ## Installation